The New Jerusalem

 If the New Jerusalem were to be crowded and each saved person given only 100 square feet of ground space, there would be room for 39 billion people in the city, which is many times the present population of the world.
 Many statisticians believe that if all the people who have ever lived were saved, there would be plenty of room for them in the city.
 However, Scriptures make it clear that only a few will be saved (Matthew 7:14).
 So, there will be more than enough room in the great city.

 Whatever uncertainty there may be as to the exact proportion or size of the city, it is certain that the glories of that celestial city will far exceed the fondest imagination.
-None need be concerned, for there will be room enough for all who desire residence.
-In the Father’s house there are “many mansions” (John 14:2).
+None need be concerned, for there will be room enough for all who desire residence there.
+Jesus promised, in the Father’s house there are “many mansions” (John 14:2).

 In His service,